Portrait Julie: rules and self-acceptance

 Do you think there are any taboos around motherhood?

 "I think there are taboos around motherhood, which are varied.
-For me, there's one thing that m'struck me: we're not necessarily ready to be mothers, and there are some really difficult moments, and I don't feel I had the right to say it.
+For me, there's one thing that's stuck with me: we're not necessarily ready to be mothers, and there are some really difficult moments, and I don't feel I had the right to say it.
 Because there are indeed people who find it hard to have children, and it's true that it's dramatic.
 But you have the right to say that at times it's not easy, not that you regret it but that you're really in difficulty, sometimes you'd like to leave everything, even if you always want to come back.
-It's not easy to say "I'm cracking up, I can't do it, I wasn't ready to be a mom".
+It's not easy to be able to say "I'm cracking up, I can't do it, I wasn't ready to be a mom".

-Do you have any books, podcasts or people to follow that you'd recommend for s'informing yourself on this subject?
+Do you have any books, podcasts or people to follow that you'd recommend for information on this subject?

-"So personally I'm not into podcasts, not into books and so on.
-I learned to be a mom thanks to a great network of forums, it was the generation where forums were very active.
+"Personally, I'm not into podcasts, books and so on.
+I learned to be a mom thanks to a great forum network, it was the generation where forums were very active.
 We created a network of moms, there must have been a hundred of us at the time, and some of us are still following each other 14 years later.
-It's been a great support through all the different stages of motherhood: pregnancy, childbirth and raising children.
-It m's really made me grow, it m's taught me a lot about myself, it was really very very rich, and we're still talking to each other now.
+It's been a great support through all the different stages of motherhood: pregnancy, childbirth and bringing up children.
+It really helped me grow, taught me a lot about myself, was very, very rich, and we're still talking to each other now.
 The great thing about taking part in moms' forums was that we followed each other month by month.
-We followed each other step by step, at the same point in our lives, experiencing the same things, at the same time.
-It was really rich, we could answer questions in the moment T, it was a goldmine of information because we were all facing the same things at the same time."
+We followed each other step by step, at the same moment in our lives, experiencing the same things, at the same time.
+It was really rich, we could answer questions right then and there, it was a goldmine of information because we were all facing the same things at the same time."

-"2 years ago, I started having back pain, I've always had back problems since I was a teenager, but then I had a pain stronger than the others, I told my husband "don't worry, in 3 days it'll pass" as usual and then in fact it's been over 2 years now, I've had a herniated disc operation when I had three, and they m'removed one of them, which m'gave me partial relief.
-But I have the back of a 75-year-old grandmother, and my back has aged twice as fast as mine.
+"2 years ago, I started having lower back pain, I've always had back problems since I was a teenager but then I had a pain stronger than the others, I told my husband "don't worry in 3 days it'll pass" as usual and then in fact it's been over 2 years now, I've had a herniated disc operation when I had three, and one was removed, which gave me partial relief.
+But I've got the back of a 75-year-old grandmother, and my back has aged twice as fast as mine.
 So I'm still in a bit of difficulty, I still have pain every day, it's become a handicap.
-This mprevents me from moving around a lot, which means my body is changing."
+This prevents me from moving around a lot, which means my body is changing."

 Has your body undergone any changes as a result of your pregnancies?

-"During my pregnancies, I ended up losing more weight than I gained.
+"During my pregnancies, I lost more weight than I gained.
 After my pregnancies, I had a rather harmonious body in my opinion.
 A body that I liked quite a bit.
 I put on about ten kilos in three months because I couldn't move because of my back problems, I was bedridden, I couldn't do much.
 To my great despair.
-It mmade me change physically very quickly.
-It was very, very hard for me.
+It made me change physically very quickly.
+I took it very, very badly.
 For months on end, I was very self-conscious.
 But as time goes by, I'm trying to tame this body and learn to live with it, telling myself that I can't really change it radically anyway.
-I've got the body I've got, and that doesn't m't stop me from being pretty, sexy and feeling good about myself.
+I've got the body I've got, and that doesn't stop me from being pretty and sexy and feeling good about myself.
 In fact, it's all in my head, because in the end, other people tell me that I'm fine the way I am.
 It's really a matter of reeducating the brain more than the body."

-Do you have any books, podcasts or people to follow that you recommend for learning to s'accept?
+Do you have any books, podcasts or people to follow that you recommend for learning to accept yourself?

-"So still the same I'm not very book, podcast etc, on the other hand I am very Instagram.
-And instead of following people who push us to go for perfect bodies, that's the current criteria, I tend to follow people like Céleste Barber who uses irony and makes really cool videos, which show that we're fine the way we are and that we can assume, that we can laugh about it all.
+"So always the same I'm not very book, podcast etc, however I am very Instagram.
+And instead of following people who push us to go for perfect bodies, that's the current criteria, I tend to follow people like Céleste Barber who uses irony and makes really cool videos, which show that we're fine just the way we are and that we can take responsibility, that we can laugh about it all.
 It's people like that that I like to follow."

-Getting back to the subject of menstruation, how do you feel about your cycle?
+Getting back to the subject of menstruation, how do you live with your cycle?

-"My history with my cycle has been a little complicated in recent years, because after my pregnancies I was on the hormonal IUD, and I was very happy not to have my periods anymore.
-I preferred to stop taking hormones, especially when I gained weight, and I thought that might be a factor.
+"My history with my cycle has been a little complicated in recent years, because after my pregnancies I was on the hormonal IUD, I had the great joy of no longer having my period.
+I preferred to stop taking hormones, especially when I gained weight, and I thought that might be a factor too.
 I switched to a copper coil.
-I was delighted to have my periods back.
-The first question was contraception, which was the least worst in my eyes.
-I wasn't really sure whether I was going to go back to tampons, or whether pads would suit me.
-So I got interested in menstrual panties.
-I'm not totally comfortable with these concepts yet, and period pants seems to me the simplest, healthiest and most ethical solution.
-But I'm still not totally comfortable with the idea of wearing a period pants at work, so it's still difficult on that front.
-And in terms of my cycle, I'm not comfortable either because I have a very short cycle, so I feel like I have my periods all the time.
+I was delighted when my periods returned.
+The first question was contraceptionmenstrual panties at work, so it's still difficult on that front.
+And in terms of my cycle, I'm not comfortable either because I have a very short cycle, so I feel like I'm menstruating all the time.
 It's a real pain in the ass."

 What do you think of Elia's menstrual panties?